-By far, the largest portion of the Authority's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), net of related debt (\$237 million).
-This category comprises 79% of the total net position.
-During 2021, a decrease in the Authority's net investment in capital assets was a combination of the increase in fixed assets netted against the depreciation and amortization expenses and the decrease in bonds payable.
-The Authority uses its capital assets primarily to provide public venues for baseball (PNC Park), football (Heinz Field), hockey and other arena events (PPG Paints Arena), and for convention center events (Convention Center).
+By far, the largest portion of the Authority's net position reflects its investment in capital assets (e.g., land, buildings, machinery, and equipment), net of related debt (\$222 million and \$237 million at December 31, 2022 and 2021, respectively).
+This category comprises 71% and 79% of the total net position for 2022 and 2021, respectively.
+During 2022 and 2021, a decrease in the Authority's net investment in capital assets was a combination of the increase in fixed assets netted against the depreciation and amortization expenses and the decrease in bonds payable.
+The Authority uses its capital assets primarily to provide public venues for baseball (PNC Park), football (Acrisure Stadium), hockey and other arena events (PPG Paints Arena), and for convention center events (Convention Center).
 Other major capital assets are parking garages, and the North Shore Riverfront Park.
 Consequently, these assets are not available for future spending.
-All but \$4.6 million of the Authority's capital assets are capitalized and in service.
+All but \$3.7 million and \$4.6 million of the Authority's capital assets are capitalized and in service at December 31, 2022 and 2021, respectively.
 Amounts allocable to construction-in-progress mainly related to the Convention Center capital projects for various flat roof and security system projects.
-Total net position also includes a restricted net position of \$65 million.
+Total net position also includes a restricted net position of \$84 million and \$64 million at December 31, 2022 and 2021, respectively.

 Current assets include cash and receivables such as for event rentals, parking fees, surcharges, and contributions.
-Current assets are \$1.7 million less than 2020.
-Other assets include noncurrent restricted cash and cash equivalents, receivables, capital assets, and construction-in-progress.
-A long-term receivable with a December 31, 2021 balance of \$19.9 million was recorded on the Statements of Net Position.
+Current assets at December 31, 2022 are \$35 million more than 2021.
+Current assets are \$2.2 million less than 2020.
+Other assets include noncurrent restricted cash and cash equivalents, receivables, including the lease receivables, capital assets, and construction-in-progress.
+A long-term receivable with December 31, 2022 and 2021 balances of \$18.8 million and \$19.9 million, respectively, was recorded on the Statements of Net Position.
 This is the portion of the outstanding principal of the Authority's Parking System Revenue Bonds, Series of 2017 that is allocated to the Stadium Authority.
 The bonds are payable from, and are secured by, revenues of specific parking facilities of both the Authority and the Stadium Authority.

 The largest component of the Authority's liabilities is bonds payable, which are secured by pledged revenues as described in the debt administration section.
+Bonds payable total \$548 million and decreased \$14 million in 2022.
 Bonds payable total more than \$562 million and decreased \$32 million in 2021.